tizonia/tizonia-openmax-il/README.md

 ### Building 'tizonia', the music player and streaming client/server ###

-After completing the steps above, change directory to the 'tizonia' sub-folder inside the repo (again replace *$INSTALL_DIR* with your favorite location), and type the following:
+After completing the steps above, change directory to the 'player' sub-folder inside the repo, and type the following:

 ```bash